rachanahegde/python-pro-bootcamp-intermediate-plus-projects/README.md

 I attempted to use selenium to build an auto-swiping tinder bot.
 Unfortunately, this project was unsuccessful since LinkedIn continued to demand verification via phone and email and/or some kind of CAPTCHA puzzle.
 This made it impossible to automate the login process and I couldn't find a workable solution to these security measures.
 (I uploaded the code I wrote up to this point.)

 <h2> Day 51: Internet Speed Twitter Complaint Bot </h2>
+This project uses Selenium to automatically check your internet speed before tweeting at your service provider to ask why it's lower than their guaranteed download and upload speed.
+This project also enabled me to review my OOP skills by creating an InternetSpeedTwitterBot class with two methods, get_internet_speed and tweet_at_provider.

+<h2> Day 52: Instagram Follower Bot </h2>